If you’re new to the balance sheet, understanding each of its components can seem like an overwhelming and complicated ordeal.

 - What categories make up fixed and current assets

 Ready?
 Let’s jump in with fixed assets.

 What are fixed (non-current) assets?

 Fixed assets are assets that cannot easily be transferred into cash.
-They can also be referred to as “tangible assets”, “PPE (Property, Plant & Equipment)” or “long term assets”.
+They can also be referred to as “intangible assets” (applicable to trademarks, patentws etc.), “PPE (Property, Plant & Equipment)” or “long term assets”.

 How do you determine whether an asset can easily be transferred into cash?
 Well, a good rule of thumb is if the asset cannot be transferred into cash within one year it would generally be considered fixed.
 These assets can also be referred to as “non-liquid” simply as they are not fluid enough to be easily sold and turned into cash.

 Non-current assets also include investments.
 These are investments that the business has made into other businesses to grow over time.